‘God Of War’ Gets April Release, Collector’s Edition, And New Trailer For PS4

 Sony is offering two physical collector’s editions for God of War plus a Digital Deluxe Edition that comes with a physical limited-run Kratos pin for the United States and Canada residents who pre-order.
 All pre-orders will come with three in-game legendary shield skins.
 Those who pre-order from GameStop or EB Games will also receive a Luck of Ages XP boost.

-The God of War Collector’s Edition is priced at $129.99 and comes with a 9-inch state featuring Kratos and Atreus in action killing two foes.
-It also comes with a Steelbook Case, 2-inch Huldra Brothers carvings, an exclusive lithograph, and a cloth map.
-Digital content featured in this edition includes a Death’s Vow Armor Set, Exile’s Guardian Shield, a God of War digital comic and digital artbook, plus a PS4 Dynamic Theme.
+The God of War Collector’s Edition is priced at $129.99 and comes with a nine-inch statue featuring Kratos and Atreus in action killing two foes.
+It also comes with a Steelbook Case, two-inch Huldra Brothers carvings, an exclusive lithograph, and a cloth map.
+Digital content featured in this edition includes a Death’s Vow Armor Set, Exile’s Guardian Shield, a God of War digital comic and digital artbook, and a PS4 Dynamic Theme.

 The Stone Mason Edition for God of War costs a little extra at $149.99.
-It contains the exact same content as the Collector’s Edition plus throws in extra physical goodies like a Stone Mason’s Ring, Mimir’s Head Talking Keychain, 2-inch Horse and Troll carvings.
+It contains the exact same content as the Collector’s Edition plus throws in extra physical goodies like a Stone Mason’s Ring, Mimir’s Head Talking Keychain, and two-inch Horse and Troll carvings.
 There is also a Defender of the Chosen Shield digital item.

 Finally, the God of War Digital Deluxe Edition packs the digital items from the Collector’s Edition along with the aforementioned Kratos physical pin for those in the U.S. and Canada.
 It has a more affordable $69.99 price.